If you’re a finance leader, improving productivity is top of mind.

 If your organization doesn’t, it’s time to start.

-Distribute a long-form survey asking employees questions about everything from company culture, professional development opportunities, their relationship with their manager, plans to stay with the company, employee benefits, and more.
+Distribute a long-form employee engagement survey asking employees questions about everything from company culture, professional development opportunities, their relationship with their manager, plans to stay with the company, employee benefits, and more.

 This will give you a baseline understanding of where your workplace stands on different issues.